sep35/Web-App/README.md

 4. Update and migrate the app files
   - `python manage.py makemigrations log`
   - `python manage.py migrate`
+5. Initialize database
+  - `python manage.py loaddata schemas/users.json`
-5. Run the local host server of your VM
+6. Run the local host server of your VM
   - `python manage.py runserver`
   - port 8000 is the default, so if you open the VirtualBox VM you should just have to go to localhost:8000 on a web browser